mong/shinyproxy/README.md

 git clone https://github.com/mong/shinyproxy.git
 ```

 If the server to be hosting _shinyproxy_ is just created (vanilla state) make sure _docker-ce_ and _docker-compose_ are installed along with other relevant settings.
-Move into the newly created _shinyproxy_directory and run the following script:
+Move into the newly created _shinyproxy_ project directory and run the following script:
 ```
-sudo ./install.sh
+./install.sh
 ```

 If AWS LogWatch will be used credetials need to be defined and available to docker.
 Add the following to _/etc/systemd/system/docker.service.d/override.conf_: